Independent and technology-agnostic, whole systems modelling helping design and deliver the future energy system

 We deliver independent and unbiased evidence to support policy making by government, decision making relating to national and local energy system infrastructure for local authorities, networks, etc.. and more effective targeting of innovation investment by businesses and government.

-Offering whole system modelling and analysis to support policy-making by government and investment decision making by local authorities.
+Offering whole system modelling and analysis to support policy-making and investment decision making by government bodies.

 Modelling the physical, digital and market systems to support the energy sector in targeting effective innovation investment